numbbo/coco/docs/coco-doc/source/index.rst

     \caption[Minimal benchmarking code in Python]{
     Python code to benchmark \texttt{fmin} on the \texttt{bbob} suite and display the results.

+..
+Anne  IMHO would not be too bad to have some comments within the code
+..
+Anne in particular  close to cocopp.main

 Now the file ``ppdata/ppdata.html`` can be used to browse the resulting data.